 Being the immediate point of contact for customers and employees, the IT helpdesk has evolved into the essential face for many businesses.
-A helpdesk performs a number of crucial tasks, including improving business process efficiency, ensuring prompt and effective client relations, and helping in improved information management.
+A helpdesk performs a number of crucial tasks, including improving business process efficiency, ensuring prompt and effective client relations, and helping in improved information management and improved IT Helpdesk Performance.

 Therefore, you need to have an effective IT helpdesk solution that can optimize the work of your IT agents and can bring great advantages.
 However, when a company expands, so does the number of requests, and due to that, technicians may feel under pressure to answer every call and handle every ticket.
 Additionally, the COVID-19 pandemic has increased the number of employees working from home, placing additional demands on IT teams to serve a remote workforce.